-There’s so much to love, and in some instances “dis-love,” about both Nvidia and AMD graphics.
+There’s so much to love about both Nvidia and AMD graphics.
 In the end, both of these companies rely on competition with each other to thrive.
 Suffice to say, the Nvidia vs AMD debate requires that you understand there’s a reason Radeon and GeForce GPUs are so similar in performance right now.

 Each company is doing its best to keep up with the mindshare of the other, and that’s good for us.
 They’re basically fighting for our money, learning from each other’s mistakes and legislating marked improvements along the way.